dustinpfister/blog_posts/_posts/threejs-dae-collada-loader.md

 ### The source code examples in this post are on Github

 The source code examples that I am write about in this post can be [found up on github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-dae-collada-loader) in my text threejs repository.
+This is also where I am placing all the various source code examples that I have made for all my [other blog posts on threejs](/categories/three-js/) over the years as well.

 ### Version Numbers matter with three.js

-When I wrote this post I was using r127 of three.js, and the last time I got around to doing a little editing I was using r146.
+When I wrote this post I was using r127 of three.js, and the last time I got around to doing a little editing I was [using r146](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r146/README.md).
 In the future this code might break on later versions as code breaking changes are made to the library often.
 So if the code breaks the first thing you should check is what version of three.js you are using, it really matters a lot, more so than other libraries where the code is just more or less being maintained at a fixed state in terms of the state of the public API.

 I try to do a half way decent job of editing files, but I have a lot of pots boiling when it comes to all the other various posts on threejs as well as whole other topics completely.

 ## 1 - Some basic examples of the DAE loader